I talk a lot about starting a blog as a fantastic way to make money online and escape the corporate lifestyle.

 In fact, you could just take a new route to work, get lost in your city, or adventure to a part of town you rarely visit.

-Though this an obvious fact, scientific studies have confirmed that travel creates a more plastic, creative brain.
+Studies confirm that travel creates a more plastic, creative brain. (source)

 I hope this list gives you many avenues to explore for blogging inspiration.